-So now that we understand the molecular magic behind ion exchange chromatography, let’s look a bit closer at how we can but this knowledge to practical use.
+Now that we understand the molecular magic behind ion exchange chromatography, let’s look a bit closer at how we can but this knowledge to practical use.

-There are 2 “flavors” of ion exchange chromatography: ANION exchange and CATION EXCHANGE.
-Ions are charged things and basically you “exchange” ions from salts (like the Na+ or Cl- of NaCl (table salt) with protein ions.
+As I hinted at earlier, there are 2 “flavors” of ion exchange chromatography: ANION exchange and CATION EXCHANGE.
+Ions are charged things and basically you “exchange” ions from salts (like the Na⁺ or Cl⁻ of NaCl (table salt) with protein ions.
 Then you can gradually increase the salt concentrations so that those salt ions outcompete the protein and you get another exchange.
-Or you can change the pH to change the protein’s overall charge (the lower the pH, the more free H+ for the protein to latch onto -> become more positive & vice versa)
+Or you can change the pH to change the protein’s overall charge (the lower the pH, the more free H⁺ for the protein to latch onto -> become more positive & vice versa)

 In CATION EXCHANGE chromatography you have negatively charged resin & you’re binding & exchanging positively-charged (cationic) proteins & salt ions.

 ANION EXCHANGE chromatography is the opposite – you have positively charged resin & you’re binding & exchanging negatively-charged (anionic) proteins & salt ions.

 The more oppositely-charged something is, the more salt it will take to compete it off.
 And since different proteins have different charges, they’ll come off at different salt levels.